Franz Lipp: Delegate for Foreign Affairs of the Bavarian Socialist Republic

 The second is addressed to the Bavarian Ambassador in Berlin and states:

 "The opus primum non ultimum ne of Mr. Preuss on the constitution of Germany will never be a law requiring Bavaria.
 I cannot, in fact, sacrifice the special rights of Bavaria, won by the Bavarian blood shed at Wœrth and Sedan.
 That is why I am ordering you to pay a formal farewell visit to Count Brockdorff-Rantzau immediately."

 The last is a telegram addressed to Vladimir Lenin, and also Pope Benedict XV according to some sources.
 The telegram reads as follows:

 "Upper Bavarian proletariat are united in joy.
 Social Democrats, Independent Socialists, and Communists are united like a hammer, the League of Peasants with them.
 Liberal bourgeoisie, servants of Prussia have been completely disarmed.
 Hoffmann is on the run to Bamberg, where he took the key to my ministry toilet.
 Prussian policy, of which Hoffmann is the lackey, tries to cut us off from the region of Berlin-Leipzig-Nuremberg, Frankfurt, and the coal of Essen.
 At the same time, they try to discredit us with the Entente like the bloodthirsty dogs and looters they are.
 Meanwhile, Noske's furry gorilla hands are dripping with blood.
 We receive coal, and we receive a great deal of food from Switzerland and Italy.
 We want perpetual peace.
 Immanuel Kant, Towards Perpetual Peace, 1795, theses 2–5.
 Prussia envisages the armistice only with a view to revenge war."

 Finally, Franz Lipp address his colleague in charge of transport, Gustav Paulukum, the following letter:

 "Dear Colleague!
 I have just declared war on Württemberg and Switzerland, because these dogs refused to lend me sixty locomotives.
 I am sure we will win.
 Furthermore, in view of our victory, I will ask the Pope for his blessing – I am on good terms with him."

 In addition, the American journalist Ben Hecht, whose testimony is not known for its reliability, recounts having seen Lipp persistently trying to get in touch with Clemenceau in order to offer him a separate peace with Bavaria.
 According to historian Helmut Neubauer, Lipp, during his tenure as Delegate of Foreign Affairs, was responsible for the release of a group of Russian prisoners of war.

 A few days after his appointment, and under the insistent pressure of Ernst Toller or Erich Mühsam (each claiming credit in their respective memoirs), Franz Lipp was asked to resign and subsequently left the government.
-On Palm Sunday, troops loyal to the republican government of Joseph Hoffmann arrested Franz Lipp, along with other delegates such as Erich Mühsam and Delegate of the Interior Fritz Soldmann, at the Munich Residence.
-This event is known as the Palm Sunday Putsch.
+On Palm Sunday, troops loyal to the republican government of Joseph Hoffmann briefly arrested Franz Lipp, along with other delegates such as Erich Mühsam and Delegate of the Interior Fritz Soldmann, at the Munich Residence during an attempt to overthrow the Bavarian Soviet Republic, the so-called Palm Sunday Putsch; however, that attempt was soon defeated and the delegates were released.